AaronNovakDev/Healthapp_T1A3/assignemnt.md

-Develop an outline of the user interaction and experience for the application.
+**Develop an outline of the user interaction and experience for the application.**
 Your outline must include:
-- how the user will find out how to interact with / use each feature
+- *how the user will find out how to interact with / use each feature.*
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the user

-The app will straight up ask you your name and let you enter in all the details you wish to enter.
+The app will up ask you your name and let you enter in all the details you wish to enter.
 Once you have enetered them  it all ask you how frequently you wish to take each item, and also how many times a day.
 It would then ask you if you would like some further suggestions that have been studied over time that can aid in what you would like to acheive.

+- *how the user will interact with / use each feature*

 They will just need to click each button in the terminal app that they wish to explore.
 There will be a main menu that will show all the content, but it will also give you some suggested options.

+- *how errors will be handled by the application and displayed to the user*

 The errors will be handled in a way that you cant enter in the wrong information or it will tell you that its not correct and ask you to try again and go back in the loop.

-Develop a diagram which describes the control flow of your application.
-Your diagram must:
+*Develop a diagram which describes the control flow of your application.
+Your diagram must:*

 - show the workflow/logic and/or integration of the features in your application for each feature.
 - utilise a recognised format or set of conventions for a control flow diagram, such as UML.